Stock&Buy Evolves Into Qoblex In Q1 Of 2024

-(MENAFN- Market Press Release) February 6, 2024 7:47 am - Stock&Buy, an inventory management software company, is rebranding as Qoblex in Q1 2024, reflecting its evolution into a comprehensive e-commerce operations management software.
+Stock&Buy, an inventory management software company, is rebranding as Qoblex as it evolves into a comprehensive e-commerce operations management software.

-Oslo, Norway - February 5, 2024 - Stock&Buy, an inventory management software company, is excited to announce a significant milestone in its journey as it transforms into Qoblex in Q1 of 2024.
+OSLO, NORWAY, February 7, 2024 /EINPresswire / -- Stock&Buy, an inventory management software company, is excited to announce a significant milestone in its journey as it transforms into Qoblex in Q1 of 2024.
 This rebranding marks a strategic evolution, reflecting the company's growth into a comprehensive e-commerce operations management software.

 This rebranding is not the result of an acquisition; Stock&Buy remains an independent company.
 Becoming Qoblex is solely driven by the commitment to evolving with ever-changing business needs.